gavinzhang314/cse15l-lab-reports/lab5.md

 <img width="1025" alt="image" src="lab5-screenshot15.png">

-As expected, the method leaves `message unchanged`.
+As expected, the method leaves `message` unchanged.

 Finally, we can let the method finally resolve by running `cont`.
 We now see the error message that was returned on line 18 displayed in our browser: